 1985- Creation of trail system and overlooks on South and North Ponds was made possible by a grant from the William Angell Foundation.
 This work was accomplished by 12 Calvin College students under direction of Marvin VanderWal, a member of the college Engineering Department.
 Total cost for the overlooks and one-half mile of edged and wood-chipped trail was approximately $125,000.

 1986-87 - More land was purchased so that the watershed of Whiskey Creek and the preserve ponds were included in the property, for a total of 100 acres.

 1988- Environmental explorations of the preserve began with local elementary school classes.

 1991- A governing board was appointed to oversee the development and use of the preserve.

 1993- The governing board created a detailed master plan.

-1994-96- A kindergarten through 3rd grade curriculum was developed during these summers by John Hoebbel, a local high school teacher; Greg Snyder, a 1995 Calvin graduate; Alina Vermeer, a 1997 Calvin graduate and Randall Van Dragt of the Calvin College Biology Department.
+1994-96- A kindergarten through 3rd grade curriculum was developed during these summers by John Hoebbel (local high school teacher), Greg Snyder (1995 Calvin graduate), Alina Vermeer (1997 Calvin graduate), and Randall Van Dragt of the Calvin College Biology Department.

 1995- A donation by a neighbor of the Ecosystem Preserve added two three-acre lots to the preserve.
 One of these held a house which is now used as the preserve headquarters.
 The other lot was an undeveloped old field which will be allowed to reforest to establish movement corridors between the preserve and wild lands approximately one-half mile to the north.